Increase DR score red

 You can use Ahrefs to see how many domains a site links to.
 Click on “Outgoing Links” and then “Linked Domains.”
 This will show you how many different domains a website links to.

-Simply enter the URL of the website and the tool will show you the domain’s authority score alongside other useful information.
+Simply enter the website's URL, and the tool will show you the domain’s authority score alongside other useful information.

 DA analysis tool

-A useful option for checking a site’s domain authority score is the Moz Bar Google Chrome plugin.
+A useful option to check domain authority is the Moz Bar Google Chrome plugin.
 It provides real-time domain metrics as you browse the web.

 The tool is free to use, although you’ll need to sign up for a Moz account first.